Compiler/compiler.github.io/about_me.md

 				<header class="major">
 					<h3>Mindset</h3>
 				</header>
 				<p>Computer science isn't just a job, career or hobby; it's an art.
 The art is a mesmerizing tapestry woven with intricate algorithms and elegant code.
 The very language in which you write code is a superset of the language of the universe: mathematics & logic.
 The unbounded scale at which a single program can grow is what makes a single programmer so powerful.
-To me, being a computer scientist is the most exciting thing you can be.</p>
+To me, being a computer scientist is the most exciting thing you can be.
+My passions remain in local performance computing and GPU acceleration, as they have for the last 10+ years.</p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->